Please note that the conditions have been clarified under the heading Requirements for applicants /Number of applications and previous grants.

 - Purpose and aims: State the overall purpose and specific aims of the project.

-- Demonstration of innovation potential: Explain the link between the proposed project and the previously project funded by the Swedish Research Council.
+- Demonstration of innovation potential: Explain the link between the proposed project and the previous project funded by the Swedish Research Council, Forte or Formas.

 - Activity plan: Describe the planning of the proposed project, the management plan for the project and the organisation that will implement the project.
 You should show the relevance of the method chosen to establish the technical feasibility of the project.
 The following shall be included: